codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 ---

-In Codefresh, workflows are submitted when pipelines are triggered.
+Workflows are submitted when pipelines are triggered.
 A workflow executes a series of steps through one or more templates defined in its specification.

+The workflow resource is integrated with Argo Workflows, which is an open-source container-native workflow engine for orchestrating parallel jobs on Kubernetes, implemented as a K8s CRD (Custom Resource Definition).
 Argo defines the Workflow as the most important resource in Argo, defining both the workflow to be executed, and storing the state of the workflow.
 For more information, see [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).

-Codefresh has key aspects that lt you manage workflows ear

 * Track ongoing and completed workflows
-  Tens and hundreds of workflows View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
+  View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
 Select a time range, or view up to fifty of the most recent workflows for all the pipelines in the runtime.
 Use filters to customize the dashboard view.
-Drill down to any workflow for execution analysis.
+Drill down to any workflow for further analysis.

-* Pipeline-level workflow
-  While the Workflows dashboard shows visibility to indiicual workflows, Codefresh shows data on workflows for a single pipeline.
-The set of KPIsof performance by looking at workflows in the context of the pipeline that submitted them.
-  At the pipeline-level, you ave the key performance KPIs for the workflows such as the success rate, execution rate, and then a breakdown of step analytics

    {% include image.html
     lightbox="true"
   file="/images/workflows/workflow-dashboard-overview.png"
   url="/images/workflows/workflow-dashboard-overview.png"